dongheenam/dongheenam.info/content/posts/2022/recursive-menu.md

 - `menu` is the name of the menu.
 In our example it has the value `example-menu`.
 This is used as the first argument in [`.IsMenuCurrent`](https://gohugo.io/functions/ismenucurrent/) and [`.HasMenuCurrent`](https://gohugo.io/functions/hasmenucurrent/) function.
 - `list` contains the children pages to be displayed.
 The initial value, `index .Site.Menus $menu_id` will pull all the top-level pages in the menu.
 In our example, this will be `Top`.
 - `current` is the current page.
-Because of [how Hugo scopes work](https://www.regisphilibert.com/blog/2018/02/hugo-the-scope-the-context-and-the-dot/), you will find many partials and shortcodes start by first defining the current page, which is done here as well.
+Because of how Hugo scopes [work](https://www.regisphilibert.com/blog/2018/02/hugo-the-scope-the-context-and-the-dot/), you will find many partials and shortcodes start by first saving the current page, which is done here as well.

 Let's look inside what the partial looks like.